MegaArman/sine24_site/products/MIDI_MAGPIE.md

 * Can be connected to any device or program that supports MIDI!
 This includes transcription software, synthesizers and digital effects
 * No special pickup needed.
 Plug your audio source into the 3.5mm input
 * Powered by micro-USB.
-Can be used for hours with any small power bank (not included)
+Can be used for hours with any small power bank
 * Compatible with most USB MIDI cables for output.
 One is included in the box
 * Supports updates via USB stick.
 Update file will be listed on sine24.com when available
 * Designed and assembled in Virginia, USA.
 Uses local recycled 3D printer filament !

 ### What’s in the box?
 * MIDI MAGPIE
+* USB MIDI cable
 * ¼ inch to 3.5mm adapter
-* switchable micro-USB cable (power adapter not included.
-Any micro-USB adapter will work)
+* switchable micro-USB cable and power adapter
-* USB MIDI cable
 * Instructions sheet

 **NOTE**: Currently we only ship within the USA (free shipping).
 We're working to ship internationally as soon as we can.